ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added canTryAbortX() function to CAN driver, implemented for STM32 CANv1.
 - NEW: Added error handling to WSPI driver, now LLDs can report error conditions to upper layers.
 - NEW: Added mcuconf.h generator for STM32G4x4.